SOHR: UN…More than 300,000 civilians killed in Syria’s conflict

-The first 10 years of Syria’s conflict killed more than 300,000 civilians, the United Nations said – the highest official estimate to date of conflict-related civilian deaths in the country.
+The first 10 years of Syria’s conflict, which started in 2011, killed more than 300,000 civilians, the United Nations said Tuesday — the highest official estimate to date of conflict-related civilian deaths in the country.

 The conflict began with anti-government protests that broke out in March 2011 in different parts of Syria, demanding democratic reforms following Arab Spring protests in Egypt, Tunisia, Yemen, Libya and Bahrain that removed some Arab leaders who had been in power for decades.

-However, it quickly turned into a full-blown civil war that killed hundreds of thousands of people and destroyed large parts of the country.
+However, it quickly turned into a full-blown civil war that killed hundreds of thousands and destroyed large parts of the country.

 Also, statistical estimation techniques were used to connect the dots where there were missing elements of information.
 Using these techniques, a further 163,537 civilian deaths were estimated to have occurred.